 Loss adjusters are claims specialists who validate claims on behalf of insurance companies and help policyholders restore their property to full working order.
 They investigate the scene of an incident; establish the causes of the damage and whether it’s covered by the insurance policy.
 They then write reports for the insurers, assessing the claim and recommending appropriate payment.

 Richfords Policy Assignment mandate is a form that your Richfords technician will ask you to sign when they first attend your property.
 The mandate has three main functions.
 The first is that by signing the mandate you are instructing Richfords to help you by carrying out restoration work in your property.
 Secondly, the mandate gives Richfords and your insurer permission to discuss your claim.
-Without a signed mandate the Data Protections Act prevents Richfords and your insurer being able to communicate.
+Without a signed mandate the General Data Protection Regulations (GDPR) prevents Richfords and your insurer from being able to communicate.
 Finally, the mandate instructs your insurer to pay Richfords invoice directly.
 Therefore you do not have to worry about paying us and then claiming the money back.

 When damage occurs, your insurer will want to know as much information as possible about the damage to your property.
-Therefore by calling Richfords first, we can provide one of our expert technician to examine the full extent of the damage, which may be hidden form view.
-Our technician will hand you a damage report. on site.
-The damage report will enable you to better communicate the extent of the damage to your insurer.
+By calling Richfords first, we can provide one of our expert technicians to examine the full extent of the damage, which may be hidden from view.
+Our technician will hand you a damage report, on site.
+The damage report will enable you to better communicate, the extent of the damage, with your insurer.
 Once you have your damage report you should contact your insurer as soon as is possible.

-As a responsible company we try to reduce the amount of items that are disposed to landfill.
+As a responsible company, we try to reduce the amount of waste that is disposed to landfill.
 Therefore where possible items are salvaged for reuse.
-If this is not possible our streams are segregated, and items made form wood, paper, cardboard, plasterboard and even electronics are recycled.
+If this is not possible our streams are segregated, and items made from wood, paper, cardboard, plasterboard and even electronics are recycled.

 If your work is part of an insurance claim then the insurance company will pay all costs of running any equipment we install.

 No, by signing our Policy Assignment Mandate you instruct your insurer to pay us directly.
-Therefore you don’t have to worry about our invoice you insurer will take care of it.
+Therefore you don’t have to worry about our invoice your insurer will take care of it.